The beauty industry in pandemic

 Modern technologies let people test hundreds of products on their smartphone screens.
 This is especially prominent in the fashion and beauty industries: people were reluctant to try products that touched someone else’s body even before the pandemic.
 Now with the modern advancement in AR, both international giants and niche brands ramped up their efforts to release virtual makeup try-on apps.
 Testing and ordering products remotely proved to be an effective way to increase sales.

 One of the biggest users of AR in the beauty industry was Ulta.
-They launched their virtual makeup try-on app and raised brand engagement sevenfold.
+They launched their app and raised brand engagement sevenfold.

 Virtual product launches

 Another major trend of 2020 is releasing physical products through online presentations.
-This lets beauty companies use videos and virtual makeup try-on to reach customers even during the lockdowns.
+This lets beauty companies use videos to reach customers even during the lockdowns.

 The Estee Lauder conglomerate used this to great effect.
 Several brands of the family used virtual makeup try-on and live streaming for launching their new products.
 As a result, the conversion rate was up to 10 times the average, the median order value has increased, and over a million people watched the streams.
 The total sales of the conglomerate grew by 60%.

 Virtual makeup try-ons can include myriads of customization options, letting customers choose any combination of color and model.
 In addition, this feature can be combined with artificial intelligence to recommend specific products that would fit the customers best.

 Looké, a niche cosmetics company from Indonesia, made good use of it.
 Their app uses the user’s profile to automatically suggest the powders and foundations that would benefit them most.
 These products are then available to test in the same app.

 By the way, if you are interested in learning more about AR in the beauty industry, take a look at our newest white paper.
 It describes other important trends, explains how Face AR technology works, and shows other applications (like nail polish try-on or hair color simulation).